regisBafutwabo/regisbafutwabo/README.md

 <a href="https://app.daily.dev/wareja"><img src="https://api.daily.dev/devcards/v2/VWNsHcXLdsOlRn6i8EwYO.png?type=default&r=o1g" width="356" alt="Regis Baf's Dev Card"/></a>

-Hi,👋🏾 I'm Regis, I am a Dedicated Software Developer with extensive experience specializing in complex web application development using React and server-side rendering with Next.js.
-Demonstrated expertise in implementing AI solutions, blockchain applications, and architecting scalable applications in fast-paced startup environments.
-Committed to writing clean, readable code to facilitate seamless collaboration with cross-functional teams.
-Passionate about staying updated on the latest web technologies and features, actively sharing knowledge to foster continuous improvement within the team.
-Proficient in both frontend and backend development, with a preference for frontend work.
+👋🏾 Hey, I'm Regis!
+I build cool stuff with React and Next.js.

+I've shipped AI features, blockchain apps, and scalable web platforms at startups where things move fast.
+While I can handle both frontend and backend, my heart belongs to the frontend world.

+I'm obsessed with clean, readable code that makes my teammates' lives easier.
+Always hunting for the latest web tech to play with and share with the team.

+Let's build something awesome together!

 Some of the skills I am comfortable with can be found <a href="https://regisbaf.com" target="_blank" rel="noopener noreferrer">here</a>